 English 5-6 or a third year of high school English

 Required texts, course materials:

-Textbook: We are being introduced to a new textbook from HMH ED, which will be slowly integrated into our curriculum.
-In the meanwhile, we may rely on our old textbook, Holt Elements of Literature, 6^{th} Course, and other works selected by the teacher.
+Textbook: We are being introduced to a new textbook HMH to Literature, Grade 12, which will be slowly integrated into our curriculum. and other works selected by the teacher.